 The cabins on a ship can get dark — especially if you’ve booked an interior room that doesn’t have windows.
 So what happens if you get up to go to the bathroom while trying to navigate a small, unfamiliar cabin with furniture?
 Your shins pay the price.
 We like to pack along a glowing nightlight like the ones above to give us a little something to see by. $10 for two on Amazon.

 It’s been said that the key to a happy marriage is a bathroom fan.
 Unfortunately cruise ships don’t offer fan vents and the cabin is pretty small.
 If you have a balcony then you have a source of fresh air.
 Otherwise, you might want some Poo-Pourri to help mask bathroom odors.
+This stuff doesn’t go in the air.
+You spray the toilet water before you go and it creates a seal on the surface that keeps odors away.
+People who use it swear by it.

 Over-the-Door Shoe Organizer